Arvin-art/Arvin-art/README.md

 # 💫 About Me:
 🔭 I’m currently working on a recommendation system that can help students choose courses based on their career interests and graduation criteria<br>
 👯 I’m looking to collaborate on interesting data science projects<br>
-🤝 I’m looking for help with solid projects for my portfolio<br>
+🤝 I’m looking for Internships and full-time roles<br>
 🌱 I’m currently learning Deep Learning<br>
 💬 Ask me about Large language learning models